 In limited circumstances, yes.
 The information may be disclosed pursuant to a FERPA compliant written authorization.
 If there is no authorization in place, information can only be disclosed in a few limited circumstances.
 For example, the school could provide the health provider access to directory information about a specific student absent parent consent.
 What that would include will depend on how directory information has been defined by that school district in its annual notice to parents and whether parents have opted out.
-In addition, the school also may disclose information to the provider that is not contained in the education record, such as information from oral communications or personal observation that have not been recorded.129 In an emergency, information in the education record may be disclosed to appropriate persons pursuant to the FERPA emergency exception described in School Nurse Records and Communications: May a school nurse disclose information from the education record in an emergency?.
+In addition, the school also may disclose information to the provider that is not contained in the education record, such as information from oral communications or personal observation that have not been recorded.129 In an emergency, the information in the education record may be disclosed to appropriate persons pursuant to the FERPA emergency exception described in School Nurses Frequently Asked Questions: May a school nurse disclose information from the education record in an emergency?.

 HIPAA allows a health care provider to disclose otherwise protected health information in order to avert a serious threat to health or safety.
 Specifically, HIPAA says that a provider may disclose information, consistent with applicable law and ethical principles, if the provider in good faith believes the disclosure: